alisafdar/TwitterClone-iOS/README.md

 # TwitterClone

-TwitterClone is an iOS project for showing messages from Firestore.
+Twitter Clone is sample iOS project to showcase Login, Signup, Loading Messages and Adding messages to Firestore

 ## Table of contents
 * [Installation](#installation)